joshpanebianco-io/voting-dapp/README.md

 ## ⚙️ Functionality

-- **Connect Wallet** - Connects to the site through your MetaMask Wallet; the user is then **automatically funded with Sepolia ETH** from a funding wallet to cover gas
+- **Connect Wallet** - Connects to the app through your MetaMask Wallet; the user is then **automatically funded with Sepolia ETH** from a funding wallet to cover gas
   (acts as a placeholder for gasless/relayer implementation)
 - **Create Poll** - define a title, duration and options, and deploy them to the blockchain
 - **Participate** in a poll **mints a unique NFT** representing your vote eligibility